wwittmer/unicens-linux-daemon/cfg/README.md

 ```
 With this example, the mentioned devices are allowed to join the network.
 As there is no additional information given, the devices can communicate via the Control
-and Ethernet channel, but there are no dedicated channels for audio or video transmission.
+and asynchronous channel, but there are no dedicated channels for audio or video transmission.

 **4.)
 Connections**